taindb/BeautyClock/README.md

 # BeautyClock
 A simple project draw clock view by using Canvas and Kotlin.
-The project extend from https://github.com/aqua30/ClockView In this project, We've drawn a running clock with seconds, minutes and hours.
+In this project, We've drawn a running clock with seconds, minutes and hours.
 The Clock view will load the time of device and display like a real clock

 <a href="https://imgur.com/ieID4pX"><img src="https://i.imgur.com/ieID4pX.gif" title="source: imgur.com" width="340" height="600"/></a>